tewk/interface-types/proposals/interface-types/linking/Explainer.md

 A challenge with shared-everything linking is to control which instances share which memory.
-In particular, it should be possible to write a "main" module (the equivalent of a native `.exe`) that creates its own private memory, explicitly shares it with N other "side" modules (the equivalent of native `.dll`s), but encapsulates the memory from all other modules, so that the use of shared-everything linking is kept an implementation detail from the point of view of the main module's clients.
+In particular, it should be possible to write a "main" module (the analogue of a native `.exe`) that creates its own private memory, explicitly shares it with N other "shared" modules (the analogue of native `.dll`/`.so`s), but encapsulates the memory from all other modules, so that the use of shared-everything linking is kept an implementation detail from the point of view of the main module's clients.

-In particular, it should be possible to use the wasm linking proposal to achieve the following configuration of instances:
+In particular, it should be possible to use the wasm linking proposal to achieve the following configuration of instances, where the orange rectangles represent shared-nothing boundaries maintained by the main module in each rectangle.

 <p align="center"><img src="./shared-everything.svg" width="600"></p>

 Here, `libc.wasm` is specially chosen by the toolchain to define and export memory (along with memory-management functions like `malloc`).
-Both `zip.wasm` and `img.wasm` make their own new, private intsances of `libc.wasm` and then each respectively instantiates `libm.wasm`, explicitly passing the private `libc.wasm` instance to `libm.wasm` as an import.
-If neither `zip.wasm` nor `img.wasm` export memory, then, from the perspective of `app.wasm`, they are just two shared-nothing modules and, in the future, `img.wasm` can change its version of `libc.wasm`, or its language/toolchain entirely and `zip.wasm` and `app.wasm` will be unaffected.
-In contrast, `img.wasm` and `libm.wasm` have to agree more intimately on the toolchain or ABI used to avoid clobbering each other in their shared memory and tables.
+Both `zip.wasm` and `img.wasm` are main modules, and make their own new, private intsances of `libc.wasm` and then each respectively instantiates `libm.wasm`, explicitly passing the private `libc.wasm` instance to `libm.wasm` as an import.

+As seen in this diagram, what we need is to be able to create a single instance graph which contains encapsulated subgraphs of tightly-coupled shared-everything modules that are loosely coupled with other shared-nothing modules.

 ### Link-time virtualization